andrevidela/Research-report/Activity.md

 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)

+# 06.02

+- very sick
+- worked on rigcount and semirings

 # 05.02

 - watched opengames from Jules